Syllabus for Secure Computer Systems I

 - Revised by: The Faculty Board of Science and Technology

-120 credits including 15 credits in mathematics and 30 credits in computer science or technology.
-Distributed Information Systems or participation in courses with operating systems and computer networks.
+120 credits including 15 credits in mathematics and 30 credits in computer science with computer architecture, operating systems and computer networks, or 120 credits within the Master Programme in Sociotechnical Systems Engineering including Distributed Information Systems.
 10 credits in programming.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Information Technology